Thaumic-Modding-Team/KamiReborn/README.md

 KAMI: Reborn is a port of the KAMI content from Thaumic Tinkerer for Thaumcraft 6, and has been rewritten from the ground up.
 Its main focus is to introduce high-tier endgame content into the game.

 Unlike the original, Thaumic Tinkerer is no longer a required dependency for this mod.
+You can find the reborn counterpart here: [Thaumic Tinkerer: Reborn](https://www.curseforge.com/minecraft/mc-mods/thaumic-tinkerer-reborn).

 #### [The Zenith research category is accessible after the following is unlocked]:
 See "research/basics".